mmikowski/hi_score/README.md

       start_ms = __castInt( map._start_ms_ )
       ;

-    if ( ! ( end_ms && start_ms ) ) { return []; }
+    // Return empy array if time range is not provided if ( ! ( end_ms && start_ms ) ) { return []; }

     // ... continue logic here
   }
 ```

-This self-documenting code replaces the verbose JSDoc that is only useful
+The `cast` methods just work immediately and are self documenting.
+Compare this with other solutions that require a transpile step.
-when combined with complex transpilers.
-See **Cast Use Cases** below
-for more detail.
+See **Cast Use Cases** below for more detail.

-## Status
-I am currently updating the libraries.
-They are not complete.

 ## Third-pary libraries
 All third-party libraries are in `vendor` directories and retain